-The Hydro Sustainability Secretariat51, identifies that hydropower schemes can have impacts on cultural heritage at each stage of project development.
+The Hydro Sustainability Secretariat73 identifies that hydropower schemes can have impacts on cultural heritage at each stage of project development.
 The construction stage may cause direct and indirect damage to or loss of access to physical cultural resources as a result of excavation, soil compaction, blasting, vibrations, pollution, vandalism, theft, desecration of cultural objects and sites, and groundwater and river flow changes.
-Construction activities may also be perceived to disturb spirits associated with special sites52.
+Construction activities may also be perceived to disturb spirits associated with special sites.74

-During project operation, impacts on cultural heritage may include the loss of sites inundated by a reservoir (

-Box 5.9), downstream damage to cultural sites (e.g., through riverbank erosion or flooding) and interruption of ability to continue cultural traditions (e.g., in particular locations) or access specific sites due to changes arising from the project)53.
+During project operation, impacts on cultural heritage may include the loss of sites inundated by reservoirs (Box 5.13). downstream damage to cultural sites (e.g., through riverbank erosion or flooding) and interruption of ability to continue cultural traditions (e.g., in particular locations) or access specific sites due to changes arising from the project).75